hyperledger/besu-docs/docs/private-networks/tutorials/contracts/transfer-funds.md

 ## Use `eth_sendTransaction`

 An alternative to using `eth_sendSignedTransaction` is [`eth_sendTransaction`](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#sendtransaction).
-However, Hyperledger Besu does not support the `eth_sendTransaction` API call and keeps account management separate for stronger security.
+However, Besu does not support the `eth_sendTransaction` API call and keeps account management separate for stronger security.
 Instead, Besu uses [Web3Signer](https://docs.web3signer.consensys.net/) to make the `eth_sendTransaction` API call.

 Use `eth_sendTransaction` similarly to [using `eth_sendSignedTransaction`](#use-eth_sendsignedtransaction) (without the signing step which is done by Web3Signer):